The Idaho 3StepDivorce™ Help Center

 Does Idaho require child support?

-Idaho requires that a support order be put in place for all children.
+Idaho requires that a support order be put in place for all minor children.

 How do I calculate how much child support I owe?